 Database servers are managed by a database engine such as Sybase, IBM, Ingres, Informix, or Oracle.
 The file server provides the initial space, and the database engine allocates space for tables within the space provided by the file server.
-These host services are responsible for providing the specialized data services required of a database product automatic backout and recovery after power, hardware, or software failure, space management within the file, database reorganization, record locking, deadlock detection, and management.
+These host services management within the file, database reorganization, record locking, deadlock detection, and management.
 Print servers provide support to receive client documents, queue them for printing, prioritize them, and execute the specific print driver logic required for the selected printer.
 The print server software must have the necessary logic to support the unique characteristics of each printer.